Understanding Collaboration

 *Side note: this collaborative practice is grounded in awareness that the main subjects of these films are largely invisible in our society.
 If we were telling stories about a group or individual with political, economic or social power, then it would not be appropriate for them to be the authorities on their own stories.
 In that case, independent journalistic practice would require objective observation.

-Back to this new endeavor.
-As part of reimagining a deeper professional collaboration, I searched for synonyms and discovered there are two separate sections for "collaboration" in the Miriam-Webster thesaurus.
+As part of reimagining a deeper professional collaboration, I searched for synonyms and discovered there are two separate sections for "collaboration" in the Miriam-Webster thesaurus; collaboration as in "partnership" and as in "coordination."

-If we think of collaboration as a partnership, then we are talking about things like cooperation, which means we work together as equals, and affiliation, which implies that we back each other up.
-It also suggests that we are building relationships, which goes beyond transactional interactions to something more meaningful.
+If we think of collaboration as a partnership, then we are talking about things like cooperation, which means we work together as equals; and affiliation, which implies that we back each other up.
+It also implies that we are building relationships, which goes beyond transactional interactions to something more meaningful.

-Consensus, cooperation and relationship require an emotional commitment.
+I recognize that relationship and connection require an emotional commitment.
 We will need to engage in conversations about our differences as part of the creative process.

-If you are interested in exploring how we can support your storytelling needs, reach out to schedule a discovery call.
+If this type of deep collaboration is resonating, and you are interested in exploring how we can support your storytelling needs, reach out to schedule a discovery call.

 Next